Natural Wonders of Krill for Pets – Sea Health Series ©

 • Exceptionally high Omega 3 Fatty Acids

-• Krill contains Phospholipids
+• Contains Phospholipids

 • High in Antioxidants

-• Krill is an excellent source of Carotenoide astaxanthin
+• Excellent source of Carotenoide astaxanthin

 • Rich in bio-available minerals